 Once the danger of frost has passed in your region, you’re free to plant your new catnip into the garden.
 You can also choose to plant them in a container garden, perhaps in low pots where your cats can get to them.

-Selecting the Right Location
+Selecting the Right Location for Growing

 You can mix catnip in with other perennials like echinacea, make it part of an herb garden, or add it to a pollinator-friendly garden space.
 If you know your cat loves it, plan a little area of catnip somewhere accessible for your feline to enjoy.